jadecobra/python_tdd_exercises/source/setup/install_wsl.rst

 what is next?
 *************************************************************************************

-:ref:`Would you like to see me make a Python Test Driven Development environment?<how to make a Python Test Driven Development environment manually>`
+:ref:`Would you like to continue with the rest of the requirements?<Linux/Windows Subsystem for Linux requirements>`

 ----